Glenn McCrory: Further challenges

 Following the Lampkin defeat, McCrory moved up to heavyweight and in September 1991 lost in a challenge to future world champion Lennox Lewis, failing in his bid to win Lewis's British and European titles.
 Two victories and a draw against journeymen followed the Lewis defeat before a trip to Moscow in July 1993 resulted in an unsuccessful attempt to win back his IBF belt, losing over 12 rounds to reigning champion Alfred Cole.
 The fight was to prove his last as a professional as McCrory retired from the sport with a record of won 30, lost 8, drawn 1.

 Post-boxing career

 Since retirement, McCrory has become a television commentator and occasional actor, employed by Sky Television as the long time sidekick of Ian Darke.
 He has also made occasional appearances as an actor on television and on stage.

-McCrory gained a professional trainers license and opened a gym in the Newbiggin Hall Estate in Newcastle.
+McCrory gained a professional trainer's license and opened a gym in the Newbiggin Hall Estate in Newcastle.
 Wider ambitions for the gym included McCrory's wish for it to be used as a possible training camp for the Team GB boxers before the 2012 Summer Olympics.